0xProject/0x-launch-kit/README.md

 ## Language choice

-`0x-launch-kit-backend` ships with 2 codebases, one in Typescript and another in Javascript.
-Although the Javascript is auto-generated from the Typescript, we made sure the Javascript generated is readable.
+`0x-api` is a Typescript node codebase that uses Express to run an HTTP server.

-`0x-launch-kit-frontend` ship with just a TypeScript codebase and uses React + Thunk to create and manage the UI.
+`0x-launch-kit-frontend` is a TypeScript codebase and uses React + Thunk to create and manage the UI.

 ## Windows
 Note some installations of Docker on windows don't support forwarding `localhost` to the Docker VM.
 You may be required to update references of `localhost` to `192.168.99.100` or the `docker-machine ip` equivalent.
 These values should be replaced during the Wizard prompts and when navigating to the frontend website.